 Attendance by Directors at meetings for which they were eligible during the financial year ended 28 June 2014 was as follows:

 |M P George||9/9||3/3||1/1||3/3|

 |M D Killick||9/9||n/a||n/a||n/a|

 Communications with shareholders are given high priority.
 Following the announcement of the Company's half-year and full-year results, the Directors, normally represented by the Chief Executive and Finance Director, make detailed business presentations to institutional shareholders and investment analysts.
-The Chairman meets regularly with major shareholders and on request, and the Senior Independent Director is also available to all shareholders.
+The Chairman meets or has contact with major shareholders as necessary.
+In addition and on request, the Senior Independent Director is also available to all shareholders.
 Feedback directly from shareholders and via the Company's advisers after these regular analyst and shareholder meetings ensures that the Board understands shareholder views.
-Finally, the Company's investor web site, www.thorntons.co.uk/investor, allows shareholders to view Company results, Stock Exchange announcements and other relevant information.
+The Directors between them hold a significant number of shares in the Company which also ensures that their interests are fully aligned with those of other shareholders.
+Finally, the Company's investor website, http://investors.thorntons.co.uk/, allows shareholders to view Company results, stock exchange announcements and other relevant information.

 The Board uses the AGM to communicate with both private and institutional investors and welcomes their attendance.
 Each year the Board reviews any governance and voting guidelines issued by representative bodies of its shareholders.
 The Directors present a business review similar to the analyst presentations referred to above and welcome questions from all those attending.
 The Chairman aims to ensure that the chairpersons of the Board Committees are available.
 All Code provisions regarding constructive use of the AGM are complied with.